tsileo/blobstash/README.md

 ### Blobs

-Blobs are store as file with its sha1 as filename in a flat directory.
+Blobs are store as file (or key/archive) with its sha1 as filename in a flat directory (or bucket/vault).

 ### Metadata

-Metadata are stored in LevelDB and are exposed via a Redis protocol tcp server, with custom Redis-like data type and commands, but implemented using LevelDB lexicographical range queries and snapshots.
+Metadata are stored in kv and are exposed via a Redis protocol tcp server, with custom Redis-like data type and commands, but implemented using kv lexicographical range queries.

-- Snapshot handling
 - String data type
 - Hash data type
 - Set (lexicographical order) data type (used to store hash list)